luizgabriel/LispInterpreter/README.md

 # Simple Lisp Interpreter
-A Lisp-Like interpreter made in Rust using Parser Combinators
+A Lisp-Like interpreter written in Rust using Parser Combinators

 ------
 ## Running the REPL